 Problem 3: Varied resource usage

 Another problem you should be aware of that impacts cost estimation is that a Kubernetes workload doesn’t always use a fixed amount of memory and CPU.
 In fact, resource usage can vary from one second to another.
 Pods move between the nodes to respond to these fluctuations or get killed.

-To help developers deal with this issue, Kubernetes configuration offers two fields for managing resources:
+To help developers deal with this issue, Kubernetes configuration offers two fields for managing Kubernetes resources:

 - Requests – this field sets the minimum resource usage of a workload.

 - Limits – they set the maximum resource usage of the workload.
 For example, if a pod for the workload attempts to use more than the set amount, the pod will get killed, and a new one will start.

 The actual resource usage of a workload usually lands between minimum and maximum, fluctuating from second to second.

 When estimating your Kubernetes cost, consider how many resources your workload requests vs. how much is provisioned for it.
 You might find a gap between these two figures representing another layer of wasted cloud capacity.

 To estimate the bottom-line workload cost, consider the fluctuating number, and calculate its average over time.
 You can also look at requests and limits to come up with a range of possibilities – or just take an average of the two.